The Ultimate Dealership Trade-in Guide for 2025

 If you’re trading in an automobile on which you still owe money, you’re in one of two situations:

-• Positive equity – You’re in excellent condition if your vehicle’s value exceeds your loan’s balance.
-This difference is positive equity is the equivalent of having money to purchase a new car.
+- Positive equity – If your vehicle’s value exceeds your loan balance, you’re in excellent condition.
+This difference, called positive equity, is equivalent to having money to purchase a new car.

-See what your trade-in is worth to determine if you are in a positive or negative equity situation.
-Knowing your vehicle’s value before shopping for a car will help you choose the best route.
+See what your trade-in is worth to determine whether you have positive or negative equity.
+Knowing your vehicle’s value before shopping for a car will help you choose the best option.

 When Should I Tell the Dealer I Have a Trade?

-The professional car salesperson will tailor their “fact-finding” questions into everyday conversation.
-These questions will be like, “How do you plan to pay for your new car?”
-“Are you putting any money down on the vehicle?”
-And, “Will you replace or add a vehicle with this purchase?”
+The professional car salesperson will tailor their “fact-finding” questions to everyday conversation.
+These questions include, “How do you plan to pay for your new car?”
+“Are you putting any money down on the vehicle?” and “Will you replace or add a vehicle with this purchase?”

-Do not tell the dealer early in the car buying process you want to trade your car in.
+Do not tell the dealer you want to trade your car early in the car-buying process.
 If a salesperson asks you if you’re trading in a vehicle, tell them “no” or “not at this time.”
+However, you can change your mind later once you’ve agreed on a price for the vehicle you’re buying.

 “After you agree to the selling price of the vehicle you are buying”